 It's all about the consumer.
 As we've mentioned, the consumer explains more than 73% of real GDP—69% from consumption and 4.7% from US housing.
 Additionally, 90% of American households spend 99 cents of every dollar of income, after tax.
 We're starting to see elevated retail sales begin to slow, and sentiment is falling thanks to low home and durable goods affordability.

 Where do markets go from here?

-- Likelihood of corporate tax increases in 2022
+- There's a likelihood of corporate tax increases in 2022.

 Making Sense: A Market Update